HersheyRao/HersheyRao.github.io/index.md

   R² Score: -1.9280
   MSE: 109962.22"

 As we can see from the results, as the degree of the polynomial regression model increases, the r^2 score strictly decreases, and so does the mean squared error.
-This suggests that while the data has a non-linear relationship, it is best modele by a quadratic polynomial regression model and not a cubic, quartic, or pentic model.
+This suggests that while the data has a non-linear relationship, it is best modeled by a quadratic polynomial regression model and not a cubic, quartic, or pentic model.

 ### 6. Visualization
 Key Visuals: